Uberi/University-Notes/MATH137/MATH137.md

 A **true function** must have a unique output for each input.
 Graphically, the vertical line test passes for all points (vertical line drawn on graph will only intersect it at most once if it is a graph of a true function).

-Non-functions can be described using functions by using multiple:
+Non-functions can be described using functions by combining multiple functions into one:

 Unit circle: $y = \pm \sqrt{x^2+y^2}$